Edward Śmigły-Rydz: "Second Man" in the State

+World War II

-On 1 September 1939, the Germans invaded Poland, and Rydz-Śmigły was named Commander-in-Chief of all Polish forces.
+On 1 September 1939, the Germans invaded Poland, and Śmigły-Rydz was named Commander-in-Chief of all Polish forces.
 On 7 September, along with most of the government, he evacuated Warsaw as it came under attack.
 Soon afterwards, Polish coordination began to suffer from issues with their communication equipment, which impaired Rydz's ability to command his forces effectively.
 In Brest (Brześć) on 11 September, he ordered the Polish capital to be defended at all costs.
-In his plan, Warsaw and the nearby Modlin Fortress were to become two redoubt-citadels in central Poland to fight on for as long as possible while the bulk of the Polish forces were to defend the Romanian bridgehead and await the counterattack promised by Poland's allies - the French and British.
-Unknown to Rydz-Śmigły, the Western Allies had no such plan and expected Poland to fall (see Western betrayal).
+In his plan, Warsaw and the nearby Modlin Fortress were to become two redoubt-citadels in central Poland to fight on for as long as possible while the bulk of the Polish forces were to defend the Romanian bridgehead and await the counterattack promised by Poland's allies – the French and British.
+Unknown to Śmigły-Rydz, the Western Allies had no such plan and expected Poland to fall (see Western betrayal).
 This strategy was further crippled when Soviet forces invaded Poland from the east on 17 September.
-Realizing that mounting a defence against both Germany and the USSR was impossible, Rydz-Śmigły issued orders to his forces to begin a retreat towards Romania and to not waste men on fighting the Soviet aggressors.
+Realizing that mounting a defence against both Germany and the USSR was impossible, Śmigły-Rydz issued orders to his forces to begin a retreat towards Romania and to not waste men on fighting the Soviet aggressors.

-On 18 September 1939, after avoiding capture by Soviet and then German troops, Rydz-Śmigły escaped to Romania and was interned.
+On 18 September 1939, after avoiding capture by Soviet and then German troops, Śmigły-Rydz escaped to Romania and was interned.
 The crossing of the Polish government into Romania prevented Poland from having to officially surrender and allowed Polish soldiers to continue the fight against Nazi Germany, though Rydz's flight sparked some controversy because of his position as supreme commander of the Polish armed forces.
-Large numbers of Polish soldiers and airmen managed to escape into southern Europe through Romania and later regrouped in France.
+Large numbers of Polish soldiers and airmen managed to escape into southern Europe through Hungary and Romania and later regrouped in France.
 After the French surrender, they re-assembled once more, but this time in the UK.